(1820 - 1899)

 Unit: 21st New York Infantry

-Was a printer and newspaper man, and a member of Company D, Buffalo City Guard, from 1846.
+He was a printer and newspaper man, and a member of Company D, Buffalo City Guard, from 1846.
 He enrolled 7 May 1861 and was commissioned Colonel, 21st New York Infantry on 20 May.

 On the Campaign

-In command of the 21st New York Infantry, part of the 3rd Brigade of the 1st Division, I Corps.
-His Brigade advanced along the West side of the Hagerstown Pike early on the 17th in close support of BGen Gibbon's 4th 'Black Hat' Brigade.
+He was in command of the 21st New York Infantry, part of the 3rd Brigade of the 1st Division, I Corps.
+His Brigade advanced along the West side of the Hagerstown Pike early on the 17th in close support of Brigadier General Gibbon's 4th 'Black Hat' Brigade.

 After the War

 He was elected mayor of Buffalo in 1868 and U.S. Representative from New York's 32nd District, 1883-85.
 He was superintendent of the Soldiers' and Sailors' Home at Bath, NY from 1887 to 1897.